Quentin Tarantino

 Tarantino received the Palme d'Or in Cannes

-In 1995, an unusually structured film consisting of novellas, "Four Rooms," was introduced to the world.
+In 1995, the unusually structured anthology "Four Rooms" hit theaters.
 It had four directors.
 Besides Tarantino, the directors were Allison Anders, Alexandre Rockwell, and Robert Rodriguez.
-Critics were not too fond of this anthology, but they found the fewest flaws in the segment Tarantino was responsible for.
-He was pleased with the opportunity to work with Tim Roth again and to experiment with timeframes: the entire filming process took just a couple of days.
+Critics weren't impressed with the anthology overall, but Tarantino's segment earned the least criticism.
+He loved getting another chance to work with Tim Roth and experiment with compressed timeframes—the whole thing was shot in just a couple of days.

 A shot from the movie 'Four Rooms'